 Affiliate disclosure: Sweet Humble Home is a participant in Amazon's affiliate program.
 As an Amazon Associate I earn from qualifying purchases.
 This is no extra cost to readers.

-The holiday season can’t be beat – neither can this fantastic cocktail – because it’s the perfect topping to a fantastic fall or holiday gathering!
+The holiday season can’t be beat – neither can this fantastic spiked spiced rum cider cocktail!
+Hot Apple Cider (spiked with rum) is the perfect treat for any an fall celebration, Thanksgiving or holiday)!
 If you’re looking for a perfect chilly weather cocktail, this is it.
 This rum based cocktail is a perfect way to warm up!

 There is absolutely nothing better on a crisp fall afternoon or at a holiday party than a mug of hot apple cider.
 Spike it with rum and it’s even better!
-This is an easy to make recipe for homemade hot apple cider that’s mulled on the stove.
-It can also be made in the slow cooker should you decide that you want to be out of the kitchen when guests arrive!
-Either way, this recipe will fill your guests with all of the warm, spiced feelings of the holiday season (as early as Halloween)!
+This is an easy to make recipe for homemade hot apple cider that’s mulled on the stove or in the crock pot (slow cooker )should you decide that you want to be out of the kitchen when guests arrive!
+Either way, this recipe will fill your guests with all of the warm, spiced feelings of the fall and holiday season (as early as Halloween)!

 There’s a recipe to follow, for those who go by the book.
 However; you should feel free to make this recipe your own.
 For instance, I have developed this recipe to include cardamom.
 It’s a warm spice that I haven’t used nearly enough.
 Cardamom is usually part of the apple spice mix you would use to make a pie.
 My good friend Amber, who has introduced me to so many wonderful things asked me to make something special with cardamom.
 What?
 I’ve never used that spice!
 (Yes, I know.
 Don’t judge).
 Before I could develop something I thought she might like I had to do some research.
 I had to gain an understanding of what this spice really was and where it came from.